cgkineo/adapt-nudge/README.md

 To help users become familiar with the interface Nudge provides reminders, such as:
 - when to scroll, if there is incomplete content on a page
-- if there is trickled content yet to be accessed
+- if there is trickled content yet to be accessed (see [adapt-contrib-trickle](https://github.com/adaptlearning/adapt-contrib-trickle))
-- the function of the page-level progress extension.
+- the function of the page-level progress extension (see [adapt-contrib-pageLevelProgress](https://github.com/adaptlearning/adapt-contrib-pageLevelProgress)).

 In some ways, Nudge is trying to interpret user behaviour and preempt things like:
 - confusion regarding how to navigate